 It was very positive to hear that many girls saw themselves studying in the next three years.
 In the next fifteen years, some of them said that they would be working, some said they would probably be married with a family and a few of them showed interest to become life skills facilitators and work with children.

-Are you inspired by the way that Mary has used Story Massage with teenagers in Nepal?
+Are you inspired by the way that Mary has used the Story Massage Programme with teenagers in Nepal?
 Would you like to train to use Story Massage in your work or home?
-We run one day accredited training courses that is held around the country for individuals and groups.
-These days can also be organised as in-house training sessions.
-We teach you how to share the ten Story Massage strokes and work with you to adapt familiar stories and even create some sensory stories of your own.
+We run a popular online course where we teach you how to share the ten Story Massage strokes and work with you to adapt familiar stories and even create some sensory stories of your own.
 Ideal for teachers, SEN staff, support staff, therapists, Early Years practitioners, those working with people with additional needs, Baby Massage Instructors, Relax Kids Coaches… everyone with an interest in sharing positive touch activities for the health and well-being of children.

-For information on training days, in-house training options and our online course: Story Massage Training
+For information on our online course: Story Massage Online Course